 My wife, Ayu, expresses her feelings for me through her cooking.

 I first tasted this behavior at our wedding.
 That day, possibly the happiest of her life, she arranged a whole tray of sushi — salmon, sea urchin, herring roe — to rival those served in fancy restaurants.
 It stirred me up.
 Who cooks right after exchanging marriage vows?

 When upset, Ayu’s culinary choices became stingy.
-On one occasion, after we’d had an ugly fight, she gave me an apple with a fork stuck in it like a shovel on a pile of dirt.
+On one occasion, after we’d had an ugly fight, she gave me an apple with a fork stuck in it.
 She had eaten dinner first.

 Wide-eyed, I asked her, “Is this a joke?”

 “It’s called a diet.”
 Readjusting her sprouting bun, she sat across from me at the kotatsu table.
 We always pulled it out during winter to eat cozily in its futon.